Bricktech2000/Notes/notes/resources.md

 - _[[go]] at Google: Language Design in the Service of [[software engineering]]_ &mdash; <https://go.dev/talks/2012/splash.article>
 - _why [[go]] is not good_, article sharing my opinions on the language &mdash; <https://yager.io/programming/go.html>
 - Sam Altman testimony on AI that might mark history &mdash; <https://youtu.be/TO0J2Yw7usM>
+- Steve Jobs on Hiring Truly Gifted People &mdash; <https://youtu.be/a7mS9ZdU6k4>